 - Writing skills.
 The applicant's ability to write, as reflected in the Statement of Purpose, as well as in technical writing shown in published research, is also taken into account.

 Please be advised that the deadline for applications is Feb.
 1.

-Requests for application forms are made to the assistant director for enrollment and student services, department of psychology, at Xavier University.
+Requests for application forms are made to the director academic programs school of psychology, at Xavier University.
 Applicants from foreign countries or who completed their degree overseas are required to submit transcripts evaluated by World Educational Service, a financial statement, a sponsorship letter, and official TOEFL scores.
-All applicants should see that the department of psychology receives the following items:
+All applicants should see that the school of psychology receives the following items:

 - To apply on-line go to https://admit.xavier.edu/apply/ or contact Margaret Maybury - 513-745-1053.

 - One copy of official transcripts from all colleges and universities previously attended.

 - Three letters of recommendation are required.
 Please include this form with each recommendation letter.